VCSTDN2024/imad5112-assignment-1-ST10090645-1/README.md

    - Solution: A lot of trial and error as well as some critical thinking and further independent research.

 2. Challenge 2: Working with a "when" statement that used multiple inputs to produce the same output in order to account for users not capitalizing their prompts.
-   - Solution: Some critical thinking and using knowlegde acquired from previous applications that I've developed.
+   - Solution: Some critical thinking and using knowledge acquired from previous applications that I've developed.

 From these challenges, I learned important lessons in debugging which will serve to shorten development time for future applications.
 ```